 Data collection on the distribution of post-hatchling turtles in Queensland has been ongoing for a number of years through StrandNet, the Queensland Parks and Wildlife Service's marine wildlife strandings and deaths database (Greenland et al., 2002).
 StrandNet has been operating statewide (Queensland) since 1995, prior to this stranding data collection began in central Queensland in the early 1980's.
 StrandNet records information on injured, dying and dead sea turtles, cetaceans, pinnipeds, and dugongs throughout the Queensland State.
 Occasionally records of post-hatchling turtles observed in Australia's remaining states are also included in this database.
-Information on post-hatchlings is slow and sporadic due to rare sightings and/or strandings.
+Information kept by the database was made available for use in this study as the accumulation of information on post-hatchlings is slow and sporadic due to rare sightings and/or strandings.
 Had I relied solely on information I was able to collect during the three year time frame of my current study, my research would have been considerably limited.